 Long-chain sugar molecules that contain hydroxy groups (-OH) which create a hydrophilic (water-loving) environment.
 This helps reduce transepidermal water loss, protecting the cell barrier function.

-Aloe is especially powerful in terms of hydration in that it both locks and loads; it hosts a mucilage layer, or a moisture-retaining film on the hair, to help lock in moisture while still being able to attract moisture from the air due to its humectant properties.
+Aloe is especially powerful in terms of hydration in that it both locks and loads; it may host a moisture-retaining film on the hair, to help lock in moisture while still being able to attract moisture from the air due to its humectant properties.

 Benefits of Aloe for Hair

 Aside from drawing in and harboring moisture in the hair, many naturals credit aloe with promoting healthy hair growth.
-However, while aloe doesn't actually help the hair grow, it can be helpful with those who experience hair loss due to iron deficiency because it's packed with vitamin C, which aids in intestinal absorption of iron to promote iron mobilization.
-It's also got vitamin E, which, like vitamin C, helps to protect against free-radical damage meaning the integrity and strength of your hair will be better maintained.
+However, while aloe doesn't actually help the hair grow, it contains vitamin E and vitamin C, both of which help to protect against free-radical damage, meaning the integrity and strength of your hair may be better maintained.

-Aloe is also quite soothing due to its hydrating nature and anti-inflammatory enzymes which make it an integral ingredient for those with itchy scalps and dandruff.
+Aloe is also quite soothing due to its hydrating nature and anti-inflammatory properties, which make it an integral ingredient for those with itchy scalps and dandruff.

 Side Effects of Aloe Vera